Zimbra/docker-zcs-foss-test/README.md

     ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS
     rwn37e476d9tdtwate60o00o9 *   moby                Ready               Active              Leader

-**Note:**

-Just added placement constraints so you can control which nodes in your swarm that we are allowed to deploy this stack to.
-The constraint is that the node(s) have a label `zimbra=true`.
-The reason for this is that when you are deploying into a test swarm in EC2, you may have certain nodes (like the `manager`) with fewer system resources than the `worker` nodes.

-In that case you could just specify a constraint like this: `node.role == worker`.
-That would work fine in the above-mentioned hypothetical situation.
-But if you are testing in a local (single-node) swarm as described above, the `node.role` constraint would not be satisfied, because in a single-node swarm, the node has the `manager` role.

-One easy solution that works in both deployment environments is via the use of labels.
-So, before you deploy, just update the node (or nodes) upon which you wish to deploy the stack to as follows:

-	docker node update --label-add zimbra=true <node-id>

-So do that first, either to your _only_ node in the case of your simple, local swarm setup.
-Or apply the label to the nodes in your larger swarm as applicable.

-The notes that follow assume you have an available swarm (with node labels assigned) and that your shell is configured to talk to it.

 ### Setup

 1. Clone this repo.
 Then `cd` into the repo directory.
-2. Check out the `feature/multi-node` branch.
-3. Initialize the submodule: `git submodule update --init --recursive`
+2. Initialize the submodule: `git submodule update --init --recursive`
-4. Create an environment (`.env`) file: `cp zcs-foss/DOT-env .env`
+3. Create an environment (`.env`) file: `cp zcs-foss/DOT-env .env`
-5. [optional] Register a _secret_ in your swarm (see _Secret_ below).
+4. [optional] Register a _secret_ in your swarm (see _Secret_ below).
 If you don't, please comment out these lines in the `docker-compose.yml` file, as follows:

         #    secrets:
         #      - dot-s3curl

-6. That's it.

 ### Deploying the Stack

 Assuming you have satisfied the _Prerequisites_ and completed the _Setup_:

+	docker stack deploy -c docker-compose-single.yml <stack-name>

+or:

-	docker stack deploy -c docker-compose.yml <stack-name>
+	docker stack deploy -c docker-compose-multi.yml <stack-name>

 Example:

-	docker stack deploy -c docker-compose.yml zcs
+	docker stack deploy -c docker-compose-multi.yml zcs

 ### Controlling what happens when you deploy the stack